athulyaesther777/athulyaesther777/README.md

 ---

 ## 🌟 AI Quote of the Day
-_"Artificial intelligence is the future, and the future is here." — Dave Waters_
+_"The best way to predict the future is to create it." — Peter Drucker_